qilahnzahir/SmartPerimeterFenceMonitoring/README.md

 ---------------------
 ## Dependencies and Requirements
 ### Software Libraries
-- ESP32 Board Package 2.0.0v
+- ESP32 Board Package by Espressif Systems 2.0.0v (to be able to use face detection features of ESP32-CAM)
-- Firebase_ESP_Client
+- Firebase Arduino Client Library for ESP8266 AND ESP32 by Mobizt 4.4.17v

 ---------------------
 ## Repository Structure